You might love your Fraser fir. But do you know all the ins and outs of how to care for a Christmas tree?

 - Cut two inches off the base of the tree before strapping it on the car.
 A fresh cut makes it easier for trees to take in water.

 - Pick a stand that can hold enough water for your tree.
 The general rule of thumb is to allow one quart of water per inch of stem diameter.
 Water is important because dry trees catch fire much faster than trees that are watered regularly.
-(See the video below to get an idea of the life-saving difference this can make.)

 - Check the water at least once a day.
 Trees are often thirstier than you think!